Master of Arts in Special Education

-- L&I 636 - Educational Practices for the Learning Specialist (3 units)
+- L&I 636 - Educational Practices for the Learning Specialist (3)

-- L&I 665 - Development of Legal and Educational Foundations for the Learning Specialist (3 units)
+- L&I 665 - Development of Legal and Educational Foundations for the Learning Specialist (3)

 - A Beginning Teacher Preparation Intensive, these classes meet the last two weeks in July.